This article analyzes a series of D-Man options that can be used to improve your skills on the court.

 The biggest downside of a pad is that you need someone to operate it.
 This is not something you can set up by yourself.
 If you have a training partner or coach, it’s great.
 Also be aware that the corners are a bit stiff, which can make some plays hit harder than others.

-Best Basketball D-Man: What to Look For in 2022
+Best Basketball D-Man: What to Look For

 When getting a basketball D-Man it’s best to keep the following traits in mind.